Ryszard-Audiocope/GraphicEQ-Generator/README.md

 ### Running the program
 Once you have installed Python and NumPy, you can follow these steps to run the generator:

-1. Prepare two text files: base.txt and target.txt.
+1. Prepare two text files: ```base.txt``` and ```target.txt```.
 Make sure these files contain frequency and amplitude data, separated by a space or a tab, with each data point on a separate line.
 The first line of each file should contain a header that you will skip during loading.
 They should be basically standard frequency response .txt files.

-2. Download codeblock.py provided by Ryszard.
+2. Download ```codeblock.py``` provided by Ryszard.

-3. Place the codeblock.py file in the same directory as the base.txt and target.txt files.
+3. Place the ```codeblock.py``` file in the same directory as the base.txt and target.txt files.
 It could be any folder you want.

 4. Press the ```Win``` + ```R``` keys on your keyboard to open the "Run" dialog box.